Worryinglamb08/esx_handcuffs-modified/README.md

 Original script https://github.com/scorpio686/esx_handcuffs
 But modified to work better by ^Frans#0001 from https://discord.me/kuningasrp I take no credits for making this because the real hero is scorpio686 for making the original files.
-I maked it that way it adds automatically the items to shops but you can modify that from sql, prices are 10k per key on handcuffs.
+I maked it that way it adds automatically the items to shops but you can modify that from sql, prices are 10k per each single item.

 INSTALLATION
 1. Download the file